IzzyBeraja/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 [{"href":"http://www.iana.org/domains/example","text":"More information..."}]
 ```

-Now, we have the API service running that accepts requests in the form `/api/<url>` and responds with a JSON containing hyperlinks and anchor texts of all the links present in the web page at give `<url>`.
+Now we have the API service running which accepts requests in the form of `/api/<url>` and responds with a JSON containing hyperlinks and anchor texts of all the links present in the web page at the given `<url>`.

-Since the container is running in detached mode, so we can't see what's happening inside, but we can see logs using the name `linkextractor` we assigned to our container:
+Since the container is running in detached mode, we can't see what's happening inside, but we can see logs using the name `linkextractor` we assigned to our container:

 ```.term1
 docker container logs linkextractor